TomCo2210/25A-10221-Advanced_Seminar_in_Mobile_Development/Assignment/assignment-specification.md

 ## Deadline

-**Submission Date:** February 2nd, 2025 at 23:59 via Moodle, as GitHub repository links.
-And a presentation in class on February 3rd/4th, 2025 (as per the course schedule).
+**Submission Date:** February 4th, 2025 at 23:59 via Moodle, as GitHub repository links.
+And a presentation in class on February 5th, 2025 at 3pm in class Z1.

 ## Project Requirements